Bachelor of Science in

 Program Learning Outcomes

-- Demonstrate knowledge of engineering science and mathematics and its application in problem solving.
+- Demonstrate knowledge of mathematics, science and engineering and its application in identifying, formulating, and solving construction problems.

-- Exhibit a fundamental understanding of building mechanical and electrical systems.
+- Indicate a fundamental understanding of mechanical, electrical and structural systems, and sustainability.

-- Apply the principles of project management and control.
+- Apply the principles of project management, accounting, cost estimating and scheduling techniques in construction processes.

 Enrolling in a university is a big decision.
 That’s why our dedicated admissions team is here to guide you through the admissions process and help you find the right program for you and your career goals.